 Could your child be suffering from a life-altering disease?

-It looks like any other disease contracted during childhood, but causes major problems when left untreated.
+It looks like any other disease contracted during childhood, but causes significant problems when left untreated.
 This silent culprit is known as Lyme disease, and it’s easy to pick up in almost any setting outside.

-Read on, and learn everything about how to take care of your kids and keep them healthy.
-That way if they do run into the disease, you’ll know what it is and how to treat it right away.
+Read on and learn everything about how to take care of your kids and keep them healthy.
+That way, if they do run into the disease, you’ll know what it is and how to treat it right away.